 The next step is to fry the rice balls.

-- Heat the oil and then gently lower the arancini one at a time into the hot oil using a slotted spoon.
+- Heat the oil and gently lower the arancini one at a time into the hot oil using a slotted spoon.

 - Serve with homemade tomato sauce, for dipping.